ccorsiga/Linkages-Simulator/README.md

 # Fourbar-Slider Mechanism Software

-Software manual of the dynamics of a linkage simulation.
+Interactive software that demonstrates the dynamics of a fourbar-slider mechanism.